pomdtr/sunbeam/README.md

 ![sunbeam running in vscode](./static/vscode.png)

+### Sunbeam is easy to extend

+Instead of reiventing the wheel, sunbeam relies on your familiarity with git and github to make it easy to create, update, publish and install extensions.

+Creating a new extension is as easy as creating a new folder and adding a `sunbeam-extension` executable to it.
+Sunbeam supports installing extension from any git host, including github.

+If you want your extension to be discoverable, you can also add a `sunbeam-extension` topic to your github repository.

+Since sunbeam uses `git` under the hood, you can create private extensions by using private git repositories.

 ### Sunbeam supports custom clients

 Sunbeam comes with a built-in TUI to interact with your scripts, but you can also use any other client.